List of rail transit stations in the Klang Valley area: Airport rail link lines

 There are two main airport rail link systems.
 One is operated by Express Rail Link (ERL) and another one by Keretapi Tanah Melayu (KTM).

-The ERL system consists of two lines, namely the KLIA Ekspres and the KLIA Transit.
-The KLIA Ekspres is a non-stop service between KL Sentral and the Kuala Lumpur International Airport (KLIA), and does not stop at any station in between (hence the name "express").
+The ERL system consists of two service, namely the KLIA Ekspres and the KLIA Transit that share a railway line that runs between KL Sentral and Kuala Lumpur International Airport's (KLIA) Terminal 2.
+The KLIA Ekspres is a non-stop service between KL Sentral and the KLIA's Terminal 1 and 2, and does not stop at any station in between (hence the name "express").
 The KLIA Transit services all stations between KL Sentral and KLIA (hence the name "transit").